Prince Harry’s Engagement To Meghan Markle Could Be Around The Corner [Rumor]

 — Daily Mail U.K. (@DailyMailUK) March 12, 2017

 Rumor has it that Inskip was Prince Harry’s wingman during their younger days (does someone like Prince Harry even need a wingman?).
-This is reportedly the first time Markle has accompanied Prince Harry to a wedding and their first major formal event to step out as a couple.
+This is reportedly the first time Markle has accompanied Prince Harry to a wedding, and their first major formal event to step out as a couple.

 However, Markle is reportedly not a stranger to stepping out with Prince Harry, as she been his regular plus-one lately, and has even met most of his closest friends on their dates at restaurants and theaters in London.